jbdoumenjou/k3s-journey/readme.md

 # check the stack
 kubectl get all --all-namespaces

-# apply the yaml configuration in the conf directory
+# apply the yaml configuration in the conf-1 directory
 kubectl apply -f conf/

 # kill the cluster